51Degrees/specifications/pipeline-specification/features/access-to-results.md

 - Strings should only contain alphanumeric characters, full stop or hyphen.
 - Some 51Degrees Properties also use the ‘/’ character.
-No new Properties will be added with this character, but it must be accommodated.
+No new Properties will be added with this character, but it will need to be accommodated.
 - Lower-case is preferred but not required.
-- String comparisons must be case insensitive.
+- String comparisons MUST be case insensitive.

 ## Accessing results